hrishisvijayan/elearn2/frontend/lms_frontend/commentdetails/comments.md

 22. do some research on __icontains ,

-23. student can enroll in the course for that we have to
+23. student can enroll in the course for that we have to create another view and model which is course enroll

+24. number of students can be found from def enrolled students in the model and naming it in the serializer.

+25.